-There is an alarm system and door alerts fitted which may be activated at certain zones to screen any unwanted access or movement around the home.
-This is solely intended to protect the interests of the people within the home.
-It is not intended as a tool for monitoring the movement of individuals, but is intended to maintain the safety of young people.
+An alarm system and door alerts is also fitted in certain areas of the home to alert team members to any access or movement.
+This is solely intended to protect people within the home, not to monitor the movement of individuals.